-The present study used large well-characterised cohorts of clinically annotated patients with primary BC to explore the prognostic value of TRIM2, at the genomic and proteomic levels.
-This study showed that the expression of TRIM2 in BC was associated with poor prognosis and patient survival independent from other clinicopathological variables.
+The present study used large well-characterised cohorts of clinically annotated patients with primary BC to explore the prognostic value of TRIM2 at genomic and proteomic levels.

+This study showed that the expression of TRIM2 in BC was associated with poor prognosis and patient survival independent of other clinicopathological variables.
 The findings demonstrated that high TRIM2 expression is associated with poor clinicopathological features.
-TRIM2 in osteosarcoma reduces Bcl-2-interacting mediator (Bim) expression and caused excessive proliferation of cancer cells via the PI3K/AKT/mTOR signalling pathway.
-The study indicated that the PI3K/AKT pathway may be involved in regulating TRIM2 in the development and metastasis of osteosarcoma tumour cells [22]. mTORC1 is one of the PI3K family members which is important in the regulation of cell cycle, growth and development, involved in the proliferation, migration and survival of some cancers such as breast, osteosarcoma, pancreatic and cervical [28].
-The results in this study are consistent with other studies in colorectal cancer and osteosarcoma which similarly showed that high TRIM2 expression was associated with unfavourable clinical outcome and metastasis promotion [22].
-However, some previous reports showed opposite results with the expression of TRIM2, which are downregulated in clear cell renal cell carcinoma, affecting cell proliferation and migration and also showed opposite results with patients survival [29].
-Previous studies have suggested the presence of glutamine and subsequent glutaminolysis, to be implicated in the mTORC1 signalling pathway [30,31].
-This suggests that TRIM2 may be involved in pathogenesis of cancer by different mechanisms although the underlying mechanism may be complex and diverse which needs further validation.
+TRIM2 in osteosarcoma reduces Bcl-2-interacting mediator (Bim) expression and causes excessive proliferation of cancer cells via the PI3K/AKT/mTOR signalling pathway.
+The study indicated that the PI3K/AKT pathway may be involved in regulating TRIM2 in the development and metastasis of osteosarcoma tumour cells [22]. mTORC1 is one of the PI3K family members that is important in the regulation of the cell cycle, as well as in growth and development; moreover, it is involved in the proliferation, migration, and survival of some cancers such as breast, osteosarcoma, pancreatic, and cervical [28].
+The results in this study are consistent with other studies in colorectal cancer and osteosarcoma, which similarly showed that high TRIM2 expression was associated with unfavourable clinical outcomes and metastasis promotion [22].
+However, some previous reports showed opposite results with the expression of TRIM2, which is downregulated in clear cell renal cell carcinoma, affecting cell proliferation and migration, and also showed opposite results regarding patients' survival [29].
+Previous studies have suggested the presence of glutamine and subsequent glutaminolysis to be implicated in the mTORC1 signalling pathway [30,31].
+This suggests that TRIM2 may be involved in the pathogenesis of cancer via different mechanisms, although the underlying mechanism may be complex and diverse, requiring further validation.

 Regarding BC molecular subtypes and prognostic significance in BC, the expression of TRIM2 was significantly correlated with TNBC.
-This was consistent with outcome analysis which showed poor patient survival in TNBC.
-Few studies have investigated the relationship between TRIM2 and BC, to date none have demonstrated such findings.
+This was consistent with outcome analysis, which showed poor patient survival in TNBC.
+Few studies have investigated the relationship between TRIM2 and BC; moreover, to date, none have demonstrated such findings.
 Another striking finding in the current study is that high TRIM2 expression was associated with worse OS in patients stratified according to chemotherapy treatment.
-Overall, this study supports the involvement of TRIM2 and glutamine metabolism being factor affecting BC progression and ultimately patient outcome through involvement in upstream signalling pathways.
-To our understanding this study is the first to show this relationship.
+Overall, this study supports the involvement of TRIM2 and glutamine metabolism as factors affecting BC progression and, ultimately, patient outcome through involvement in upstream signalling pathways.
+To our understanding, this study is the first to show this relationship.
 However, it is important to note that functional studies are warranted to help elucidate the role of TRIM2 in BC and the mechanism involved.
-In vivo Xenograft mouse models studies could determine the upregulation effects of TRIM2 involved in tumour growth.
-Similarly, knockdown studies of TRIM2 in in vitro models are needed to explore the regulatory mechanisms of TRIM2 in tumorigenesis.
-Notably, to date there are no TRIM2 inhibitors commercially available for cancer therapy.
+In vivo xenograft mouse model studies could determine the upregulation effects of TRIM2 involved in tumour growth.
+Similarly, knockdown studies of TRIM2 using in vitro models are needed to explore the regulatory mechanisms of TRIM2 in tumorigenesis.
+Notably, to date, there have been no TRIM2 inhibitors made commercially available for cancer therapy.